LiteLDev/levilamina-mod-template/README.md

 This plugin is a template for developing LeviLamina plugins.

+## Install

+Generate a new repository from this template.

 ## Usage

 Before using this plugin template, make sure that you have installed XMake and a Minecraft Bedrock Server with LeviLamina.

-1. Generate a new repository from this template.

 1. Clone the new repository into a local folder.